 Last week, I spoke about how to set up a Risk Matrix and the considerations on how to determine risk scales.
-I mentioned how Risk methods provide the objectivity needed for many organizations, but a team is need to ultimately make the decision.
+I mentioned how methods for a risk assessment provide the objectivity needed for many organizations, but a team is need to ultimately make the decision.

 I was reviewing some material in the Food Safety industry, and once again Risk came up, specifically to HACCP.
 HACCP (Hazard Analysis Critical Control Points) in itself is a Risk Management Tool, and is adopted by many of the GFSI Compliance standards.
 It is concerned with looking at the various potential hazards within the food safety plan and assessing what types of controls need to be put in place.
 Controls like these come in many flavors (no pun intended), most notably Prerequisite Programs or Critical Control Points (CCP).
 What I was interested in was, “How do you accurately determine whether a step in the process is a CCP or not?”